The validity, reliability, and credibility of qualitative research are issues that are rarely raised in UX research discussions.

 How is quality defined and achieved in qualitative research?

-If you are ready for a portion of practical methodological knowledge, then we invite you to read!
+If you are ready for some practical methodological knowledge, we invite you to read!

 What is quality in qualitative research?